 These methods may work for some people and not for others.
-Research on their effectiveness is mixed.
+Research into their effectiveness has arrived at mixed results — some of which have been promising.
 For example, a

-Complementary medicine may offer the best results when used alongside traditional treatments.
+Complementary medicine may offer its best results when it accompanies traditional treatments.

-- using a comfortable but ergonomically sound chair, especially when doing work
+- using a comfortable but ergonomically sound chair, especially when working at a desk

 - investing in a comfortable mattress and pillow